AurelOnuzi/py-problems/README.md

 # py-problems

-Contains series of solution in python 3.5.2.
+Contains series of solutions to problems in python 3.5.2.